Medically reviewed by Drugs.com. Last updated on Mar 7, 2022.

 Proper use of ceftaroline

-ceftaroline is usually given every 8 hours (for children) or 12 hours (for adults) for 5 to 14 days or until your body responds to the medicine.
+Ceftaroline is usually given every 8 hours (for children) or 12 hours (for adults) for 5 to 14 days or until your body responds to the medicine.
 Each treatment usually takes 5 to 60 minutes.

 To help clear up your infection completely, keep using ceftaroline for the full time of treatment, even if you or your child begin to feel better after a few days.
 Also, ceftaroline works best when there is a constant amount in the blood.
 To help keep the amount constant, you must receive ceftaroline on a regular schedule.

 Precautions while using ceftaroline

 Your doctor will check your or your child's progress closely while you are receiving ceftaroline.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 If your or your child's symptoms do not improve within a few days, or if they become worse, check with your doctor.

-ceftaroline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you or your child has itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ceftaroline.
+Ceftaroline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ceftaroline.

 Hemolytic anemia may occur while you are using ceftaroline.
-Check with your doctor right away if you or your child has back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.
+Check with your doctor right away if you or your child have back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.

 Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving ceftaroline.
 The results of some tests may be affected by ceftaroline.